Photo of Laura Haynes, PhD FGSA

 American Association of ImmunologistsProfessional/Scientific OrganizationMemberExternalNational1999

-Dr. Laura Haynes is a prominent figure in the field of immunology, particularly in the context of aging and its effects on immune responses.
-As a tenured Professor in the Center on Aging and the Department of Immunology at the University of Connecticut School of Medicine, she brings a wealth of knowledge and experience to her research endeavors.
+Dr. Haynes is a prominent figure in the field of immunology, particularly in the context of aging and its effects on immune responses.
+As a researcher working in aging and gerontology for over 30 years, she brings a wealth of knowledge and experience to her research endeavors.
 Her primary focus lies in understanding how the aging process influences the immune system's ability to respond to infections and vaccinations.
 This area of study is crucial, given the increased susceptibility of older individuals to infectious diseases and the importance of vaccination in mitigating these risks.

-One key aspect of her research is the exploration of senescent cells and their role in immune function during aging.
+One key aspect of her research right now is the exploration of senescent cells and their role in immune function during aging.
 Senescent cells are cells that have stopped dividing and are associated with aging and age-related diseases.
 Understanding how these cells impact immune responses can provide valuable insights into developing strategies to enhance vaccination efficacy and improve overall immune health in older adults.
-Through her work, Dr. Haynes contributes significantly to advancing our understanding of the complex interplay between aging, the immune system, and infectious diseases.
+This work is important for advancing our understanding of the complex interplay between aging, the immune system, and infectious diseases.
 Her findings have the potential to inform the development of novel interventions and therapies aimed at promoting healthy aging and reducing the burden of age-related infections.

 Not Accepting Lab Rotation Students at this time